ICJIA/icjia-accessibility-portal/content/faqs.md

 - **Describe the context** — What event is this?
 What's the setting?
 - **Keep it brief** — Usually 1-2 sentences is sufficient

-**How long should alt text be?**

-**Aim for 125 characters or fewer** — this is about 15-25 words.
-Some older screen readers truncate alt text at 125 characters, and shorter descriptions are easier for users to process.

-- **Maximum:** Stay under 150 characters when possible
-- **Ideal:** 125 characters or less
-- **Too short:** Single words like "photo" or "image" don't help anyone
-- **Too long:** If you need more than 150 characters, consider whether a visible caption would work better

-For complex images (like infographics or detailed charts), use a brief alt text summary plus a longer description elsewhere on the page or in a linked document.

 **Examples:**

 | Photo Type     | Poor Alt Text             | Good Alt Text                                                                                                    |